eanplatter/forked/README.md

 $ fork
 ```

 If it worked, you should be able to see the fork on GitHub.
-Currently doesn't work on some repositories.
-Had some weird redirect issues and such, but about 80% of the repos I tried worked, so that's nice.
 If you find a bug please document it in the issues :)